-SKF’s custom apps for iPad and iPhone make it possible for employees at every level of the organization to do things they never could do before.
-Machine operators on the factory line, sales and engineering teams in the field, and global customers who rely on SKF bearings to power everything from salt mines to steel pipe factories — can access critical business data in real time, communicate with colleagues and machines, and leave old tools behind.
+SKF’s custom apps for iPad and iPhone make it possible for employees at every level of the organisation to do things they could never do before.
+Machine operators on the factory line, sales and engineering teams in the field, and global customers who rely on SKF bearings to power everything from salt mines to steel pipe factories can access critical business data in real time, communicate with colleagues and machines, and leave old tools behind.

 Getting real-time insight on the factory floor.

 At SKF’s flagship bearings factory in Gothenburg, Sweden, employees manage and operate the production line with iPad and iPhone.
-A custom iOS app connects factory employees to live data and insight from the factory machinery, delivering critical information to employees that allow them to better collaborate, solve problems, and improve factory output.
+A custom iOS app connects factory employees to live data and insight from the factory machinery, delivering critical information to employees that allows them to better collaborate, solve problems and improve factory output.

 See the MOST app in action

-“The MOST app takes the factory line and it visualizes that in a very clear manner”
+“The MOST app takes the factory line and it visualises that in a very clear manner.”

 Weekly maintenance on factory machinery is also accomplished with the MOST app.
 Tap a machine to view historical maintenance logs and illustrated manuals, and to access a list of tasks to complete.
 Swipe left over a task when complete, or flag it for follow-up.
 Before iPad and iPhone, information about the long-term health of a machine was locked away in paper binders.
 Now, machine information is readily available.